 Three Powerful Words For Any Creative Person

-Several years ago, I was chatting with someone in the art tools world who threw out a term that I had never heard prior but have never forgotten.
+Several years ago, I was chatting with someone in the art tools world who threw out a term I had never heard before but have never forgotten.
 Those three words were “Creative Energy Exchange” while discussing creative collaborations.

 Actors, directors, and musicians understand creative energy exchanges better than most creative people I know.
 Solo musicians are rare since most sing or play an instrument as part of a group or band, but even unaccompanied singers usually work with a music producer or manager.

 I spend most of my creative time alone as an artist, writer, and designer, but I’ve always enjoyed collaborating with others for a fresh perspective.
 Creating art solo is always great, but interacting with other artists and sharing ideas with talented creators is energizing.
 Maybe that’s why artists and musicians seem to work well together.
 That transferred energy of creative ideas makes any project all that much better.